solana-labs/solana/docs/src/running-validator/validator-reqs.md

   - 2.8GHz, or faster
   - AVX2 instruction support (to use official release binaries, self-compile otherwise)
-  - Support for AVX512f and/or SHA-NI instructions is helpful
+  - Support for SHA-NI instructions is recommended.
+SHA-NI is supported by Intel Ice Lake+ and AMD Zen+.
+  - Support for AVX512f is nice to have
   - The AMD Zen3 series is popular with the validator community
 - RAM
   - 128GB, or more